 Click below to request more information about our Professional Trustee Service.

-Setting up trusts and running them is a very personal thing, that needs tailoring and advice as to the asset protection, estate planning and taxation ramifications.
+Setting up trusts and running them is a very personal thing that needs tailoring and advice as to the asset protection, estate planning and taxation ramifications.
 Governance and succession after death of who controls and runs the trust also need careful attention.
-GRA help many Kiwis with all aspects of this process and invite you to contact us for assistance in setting up and running such structures.
+GRA help many Kiwis with all aspects of this process and invite you to contact us for assistance in setting up and running trusts.